MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 When you have synchronized orders, the Shopify payment methods are retrieved in Business Central.
 Go to your Shopify Shop and open the 'Shipment payment Translations'.

 You can define Payment Method translations for your Shopify Shop.
 The fields 'Gateway' and 'Credit Card Company' retrieved from Shopify.
-In 'Payment method' you define the corresponding method in Microsoft Dynamics 365 Business Central.
+In 'Payment method' you define the corresponding method in [!INCLUDE[prod_short](../includes/prod_short.md)].

 If a customer pays part via visa card and part via maestro, you can assign priorities.
 The payment method with the highest priority will be entered in the order.
 If both payment methods have the same priority, the payment method of the highest amount will be used.